OIFsurvivorCoding/OIFsurvivorCoding/README.md

 # **OIFsurvivorCoding**
-This is the personal Git for the coder working under the pseudonym OIFsurvivor.
+This is the professional Git for the coder working under the pseudonym OIFsurvivor.
 #
 Potential employers may request access to private repositories through email listed in job application.
 #